manisha-goyal/gpu-energy-optimization/README.md

    ```

 2. **Add Clock Parameters**:
-   - Update the `/root/accel-sim-framework/util/job_launching/configs/define-standard-cfgs.yml` file to include clock parameters for your experiments.
+   - Update the `/root/accel-sim-framework/util/job_launching/configs/define-standard-cfgs.yml` file to include clock parameters for your experiments if different from the default.
 Use the following format:
      ```yaml
      Pascal_1200.0MHZ:
          extra_params: "-gpgpu_clock_domains 1200.0:1200.0:1200.0:2500.0"